Optimization on Weak Riemannian Manifolds: The Riemannian Gradient Descent Method

-Before we give examples of (non-trivial) retractions and local additions in \Cref{Ex:loc_add_strong}, we illustrate first the relation between local additions and retractions.
+Before we give examples of (nontrivial) retractions and local additions in Example \ref{Ex:loc_add_strong}, we illustrate first the relation between local additions and retractions.

-\begin{lemma} Let $M$ be a smooth manifold. \begin{enumerate} \item Every local addition $\Sigma\colon \Omega \rightarrow M$ induces a normalised local addition $\Sigma_N$ which is a retraction on $\Omega$. \item If, in addition, $M$ is a paracompact Banach manifold, then every retraction $\mathcal{R}$ induces a normalised local addition. \item If, in addition, $(M,g)$ is a paracompact strong Riemannian manifold, then every local addition induces a (normalised) local addition on $TM$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $M$ be a smooth manifold. \begin{enumerate} \item Every local addition $\Sigma\colon \Omega \rightarrow M$ induces a normalized local addition $\Sigma_N$ which is a retraction on $\Omega$. \item If, in addition, $M$ is a paracompact Banach manifold, then every retraction $\mathcal{R}$ induces a normalized local addition. \item If, in addition, $(M,g)$ is a paracompact strong Riemannian manifold, then every local addition induces a (normalized) local addition on $TM$. \end{enumerate} \end{lemma}